datarootsio/ml-skeleton-py/HOWTO.md

 ## Example scripts

-In source directory, we provide basic examples of scripts for generating final dataset with features,
+In source directory, we provide basic examples of scripts for generating features dataset,
 training, calculating predictions, and model explanations.
 After running train script, model and metadata
 will be saved in `models` directory.
+Note that for model, supported file extensions are `joblib` and `pickle`,
+as a requirement from `mlmonkey` package, which later loads the model for purpose of exposing the model via Flask API.
-Predictions are saved in `predictions` and details included in log.
+Predictions are saved in `predictions` directory, prediction details are included in log.
-Beside the source, we provide wrapper scripts (`scripts` directory) that call methods from source.
-The idea is that source can be freely changed, and those scripts should preferably stay the same, or not changed much.
-They can be run manually, from `Makefile`, but also represent example scripts that can be passed to Spark job,
-(e.g. with spark-submit, in case we use Spark).

 ## Model metadata